edwardwolcher/edwardwolcher/README.md

 In my decade at Town Hall Seattle I produced over 500 events, developed an industry-leading multimedia program, and held a leadership role at the organization as it undertook a 35 million dollar capital fundraising campaign and building renovation.
 As their Curator of Lectures (2017-2020) I was responsible for planning and delivering a program of civics, science, and arts & culture events at thirty venues in Seattle for over 100,000 people.
 I developed deep knowledge of the Northwest's civic and cultural sectors, and all aspects of literary and performing arts management.

 From 2014-2017 I served as Town Hall's Curator of Community Programs with a focus on outreach and media production.
-From 2010-2014 I served as their Patron Services Manager where I oversaw their transition to a new CRM and ticketing system.
+From 2010-2014 I served as their Patron Services Manager where I managed a transition to a new CRM, launched their podcast and video programs, and oversaw their front-of-house staff.

 ### Independent Production & Consulting — 2007-2019